Apply For Recovery Grants

 SCWRF AWARDS TO DATE

 Since its inception, SCWRF has worked hard to equitably distribute funds to support fire-affected Santiam Canyon residents.
-To date, more than $475,000 has been disbursed to support residents’ immediate relief needs and initial recovery efforts.
+To date, more than $2,568,000 has been disbursed to support residents’ immediate relief needs and recovery efforts.
+Through the ARPA Grant we supported local hospitality businesses with a distribution of $100,000.
 A Community Grant of $45,000 awarded to Idanha-Detroit Rural Fire Department Protection District for repair and maintenance of the district’s fire vehicles and equipment.
-Over $150,000 in-kind gifts such as generators, gas cards, food, clothing and household items have also been distributed by SCWRF.
-By leveraging partnerships with agencies such as United Way of the Mid-Willamette Valley and Mid-Willamette Valley Community Action Agency, SCWRF has served 1,158 fire-affected households in the Santiam Canyon.
+And, over $321,000 in-kind gifts such as generators, gas cards, food, clothing and household items have also been distributed by SCWRF.
+By leveraging community alliances, such as United Way of the Mid-Willamette Valley, Mid-Willamette Valley Community Action Agency, Community Services Consortium of Linn County, SCWRF has been able to serve more than 1,200 fire-affected households in the Santiam Canyon.

 HOW TO HELP WILDFIRE SURVIVORS